 - The program coordinator will read and respond to each reflection, helping to connect mentors to resources as necessary

-- Attend three 1-1.5-hour professional development workshops, spread throughout the year
+- Attend two 1-1.5-hour professional development workshops during the year

 Expectations for mentees:

-- Attend a 1.5-hour mentor + mentee orientation in September
+- Attend a 1.5-hour mentor + mentee orientation in mid-September

 - Meet virtually with peer mentor within 1 week after orientation